Wisdom homers again, Stroman finally wins as Cubs top Giants - WHIZ News

 A day after ending Alex Wood’s no-hit bid with a leadoff single in the seventh, Happ broke up Cobb’s try with two outs in the fourth.
 Happ hit a sharp liner that deflected off the glove of third baseman Jason Vosler and rolled away.

-Happ also made the defensive play of the game when he made a one-hop throw to the plate to easily nail Flores trying to score from second on Yastrzemski’s single.
+Happ also turned in the defensive play of the game when he made a one-hop throw to the plate to easily nail Flores trying to score from second on Yastrzemski’s single.
 It was Happ’s career-best eighth outfield assist this season.

+“That was probably my best throw of the year,” Happ said.
+“Everything kind of lined up, and being able to make that play for ’Stro right off the bat was great.”

 TRAINER’S ROOM